stelzinga/MF/Management_Framework.md

 - Decreased Revenue (Run stops, Services or Goods are destroyed)
 - Increased Cost (cost of adding new Processes, replacing or adding Staff or Assets,, fines, lawsuits, legal counsel, insurance, ...)

-Note that in the definition of Risk, the definition of adverse outcome is left open to interpretation and ironically, is often also probabilistic.
+Note that in Risk, the definition of *adverse outcome* is left open to interpretation and ironically, is itself often also probabilistic.
 For example, an unplanned event may be a critical high pressure hose break.
 This may stop production for a while which means lack of Revenue (an adverse outcome), and the hose needs to be repaired which means in increased Cost (another adverse outcome).
 However, how long will the production stop, how much repair is needed?
 The answers to those questions is often probabilistic.
 Another case of the probabilistic aspect of adverse outcome is a breach of Regulation, without the actual breach having had any other adverse outcome e.g., a plane did not crash, but an airline company was found to not have complied with regulations set out for maintenance (the unplanned event here is a lack of required maintenance).
 In this case, estimating the cost of lawyers the potential fine, is all the domain of probability.
 Note also, that the event itself in this case would materialise only if someone actually noticed it, like a Staff or Manager or through some form of internal or external control e.g., an audit.

 Management of Operations invariably includes *mitigation* of Risk which consists of Processes put in place to pro-actively-identify zones of Risk and remediate the cause of that Risk.
 In the case of i) above, Risk Mitigation is often referred to as *Quality Control*, and for ii) it is referred to as *Risk Management*.
 These two terms are contextual and may this be used differently in different Ventures.
 Ultimately, Risk can be seen as a form of *probabilistic* Cost and the mitigation of Risk incurs a *realised* or *actual* Cost e.g., insurance, hedge transactions, backup Assets, more Staff than strictly necessary, fire drills, disaster simulations, training, etc.